melbcc/QR-Code-Reader/README.md

 I hope that is clearer as a project description.

-The php could be hosted on a Raspberry Pi web server as could the other components of the system.
+The application could be hosted on a Raspberry Pi web server.

-Python could be used to handle 1 and 4.

 Item 1 seems best achieved as a rest api query from CiviCRM as it is quite quick.
 A table join to get two additional fields adds to the complexity but we can pull the data into a JSON file and from there into a MariaDB on the Pi.
 Maybe there is a more efficient, direct way of doing this.